 Traveler’s diarrhea (TD) is the most common health problem among international travelers.
 TD is usually self-limited, typically resolving in 5 days; however, 3 to 10% of travelers with TD may have symptoms lasting > 2 weeks, and up to 3% of travelers have TD lasting > 30 days.
 TD lasting < 1 week requires no testing.
 For persistent TD, laboratory testing is done.

 Self-initiated treatment is indicated for moderate to severe symptoms, especially if vomiting, fever, abdominal cramps, or blood in the stool are present.
-Treatment is with an appropriate antibiotic (eg, azithromycin, 500 mg or one gram once, or 500 mg once a day for 1 to 3 days).
-Additional measures include loperamide (except in patients with fever, bloody stools, or abdominal pain and in children < 2 years); replacement of fluids; and, in the elderly and small children, electrolytes (eg, oral rehydration solution).
+Treatment of traveler's diarrhea< 2 years); replacement of fluids; and, in older people and small children, electrolytes (eg, oral rehydration solution).

 Measures that may decrease the risk of TD include